thomsonreuters/cta-app-executiondataservice/README.md

   * [Features](#features)
 * Getting Started
   * [Install](#Getting-Started)
 * Development Guide
   * [Contributing](#contributing)
   * [More Information](#more-information)

 ------

 ## Overview
 Execution Data Service (EDS) is an intermediary brick between JobManager and Instance Data Service, which provides the services to matching message.
 When the scenario request test to cta-client, EDS will assign the matched execution test to the cta-client.

 ## Features
+  * Create,update and delete an execution.
+  * Update test result of cta-client.
+  * Matching between test case and cta-client.
+  * Cancel an execution.

-Please check the [feature guide](https://git.sami.int.thomsonreuters.com/compass/cta/blob/master/features.md) for a list of all features provided by CTA.
+You can check more [feature guide](https://git.sami.int.thomsonreuters.com/compass/cta/blob/master/features.md) for a list of all features provided by CTA-OSS.

 ------

-# Getting Started
+## Getting Started
 The easiest way to get started is to clone the repository:
 ```ruby
 git clone git@git.sami.int.thomsonreuters.com:compass/cta-app-executiondataservice.git